elixir-lang/elixir/lib/elixir/pages/anti-patterns/macro-anti-patterns.md

 ## `use` instead of `import`

+#### Problem

-**Problem:** Elixir has mechanisms such as `import`, `alias`, and `use` to establish dependencies between modules.
+Elixir has mechanisms such as `import`, `alias`, and `use` to establish dependencies between modules.
 A code implemented with these mechanisms does not characterize a smell by itself; however, while the `import` and `alias` directives have lexical scope and only facilitate that a module to call functions of another, the `use` directive has a broader scope, something that can be problematic.
 The `use` directive allows a module to inject any type of code into another, including propagating dependencies.
 In this way, using the `use` directive makes code readability worse, because to understand exactly what will happen when it references a module, it is necessary to have knowledge of the internal details of the referenced module.

+#### Example

-**Example:** The code shown below is an example of this anti-pattern.
+The code shown below is an example of this anti-pattern.
 Three different modules were defined -- `ModuleA`, `Library`, and `ClientApp`. `ClientApp` is reusing code from the `Library` via the `use` directive, but is unaware of its internal details.
 This makes it harder for the author of `ClientApp` to visualize which modules and functionality are now available within its module.
 To make matters worse, `Library` also imports `ModuleA`, which defines a `foo/0` function that conflicts with a local function defined in `ClientApp`:

 ```elixir
 defmodule ModuleA do